 I lived in Las Vegas for a while, and I have spent much time in hot, arid climates.
 Someone described Las Vegas to me as “living in a hair dryer.”
 The deserts in inland California are much the same.
+Make sure that you avoid getting pests at home, learn about what attracts Pharaoh ants before it’s too late.
 There is good weather in these areas for 8 months of the year, but the summers are very hot and nearly unbearable.
 Extreme heat is very draining, and exposure can result in heat stroke and dehydration.
 I prefer heat to cold because when it is really hot, at least you can go outside in the mornings or evenings and the temperature is bearable.

 It is never hot in Coastal California.

 I lived in Florida for 7 years, and I lived in humid areas of Arkansas and Texas for much longer.
 Humidity sucks.
 The moment you step outside, you begin to sweat.
 It is uncomfortable, particularly when it is also very hot.
 One thing that always bothered me about living in a humid climate is that you can never open the doors and windows of your house and let the air circulate; your house is hermetically sealed — like a coffin.
 (We aired out our place last weekend.
 Most of the day there was a dry 74-degree breeze blowing through.)

 We get very little rain in Southern California, so we rarely have to change our plans due to the weather.
 When I lived in other areas, I always had to make back-up plans in case the weather changed.
 I spent far too many weekends watching rented movies as the cold and the rain ruined my plans for fun.
 Also, the lack of rain means fewer molds, pollens, mosquitoes, and other problems and pests of excessive rainfall, although if you have this issues services as Olathe pest control which specialize in keep everything clean of pests in houses or gardens can definitely help with this.